orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway_vpn_ipsec.md

 - `ike_dh_groups` (String) The Diffie-Hellman (DH) key exchange algorithm is a method used to make a shared encryption key available to two entities over an insecure communications channel.
 Value must be one of : `GROUP2`, `GROUP5`, `GROUP14`, `GROUP15`, `GROUP16`, `GROUP19`, `GROUP20`, `GROUP21`.
 - `ike_digest_algorithm` (String) Secure hashing algorithms to use during the IKE negotiation.
 Value must be one of : `SHA1`, `SHA2_256`, `SHA2_384`, `SHA2_512`.
 If the value of [`<.ike_encryption_algorithm`](#<.ike_encryption_algorithm) attribute is one of `AES_GCM_128`, `AES_GCM_256` or `AES_GCM_512` this attribute is **NULL**.
 - `ike_encryption_algorithm` (String) Encryption algorithms used by IKE.
 Value must be one of : `AES_128`, `AES_256`, `AES_GCM_128`, `AES_GCM_192`, `AES_GCM_256`.
 - `ike_sa_lifetime` (Number) Security association lifetime in seconds.
 It is number of seconds before the IPsec tunnel ike part needs to reestablish.
+Value defaults to `86400`.
 Value must be between 21600 and 31536000.
-Value defaults to `86400`.
 - `ike_version` (String) IKE (Internet Key Exchange) is an encrypt protocol of your VPN data.
-Value must be one of: `IKE_V1` (When you select this option, IPSec VPN initiates and responds to IKEv1 protocol only.), `IKE_V2` (The default option.
-When you select this version, IPSec VPN initiates and responds to IKEv2 protocol only.), `IKE_FLEX` (When you select this option, if the tunnel establishment fails with IKEv2 protocol, the source site does not fall back and initiate a connection with the IKEv1 protocol.
-Instead, if the remote site initiates a connection with the IKEv1 protocol, then the connection is accepted.).
+Value must be one of:
+  - `IKE_V1` When you select this option, IPSec VPN initiates and responds to IKEv1 protocol only.
+  - `IKE_V2` The default option.
+When you select this version, IPSec VPN initiates and responds to IKEv2 protocol only.
+  - `IKE_FLEX` When you select this option, if the tunnel establishment fails with IKEv2 protocol, the source site does not fall back and initiate a connection with the IKEv1 protocol.
+Instead, if the remote site initiates a connection with the IKEv1 protocol, then the connection is accepted.
 - `tunnel_df_policy` (String) Policy for handling defragmentation.
-Value must be one of: `COPY` (Copies the defragmentation bit from the inner IP packet to the outer packet.), `CLEAR` (Ignores the defragmentation bit present in the inner packet.).
 Value defaults to `COPY`.
+Value must be one of:
+  - `COPY` Copies the defragmentation bit from the inner IP packet to the outer packet.
+  - `CLEAR` Ignores the defragmentation bit present in the inner packet.
 - `tunnel_dh_groups` (String) The Diffie-Hellman (DH) key exchange algorithm is a method used to make a shared encryption key available to two entities over an insecure communications channel.
 Value must be one of : `GROUP2`, `GROUP5`, `GROUP14`, `GROUP15`, `GROUP16`, `GROUP19`, `GROUP20`, `GROUP21`.
 - `tunnel_digest_algorithms` (String) Digest algorithms to be used for message digest.
 Value must be one of : `SHA1`, `SHA2_256`, `SHA2_384`, `SHA2_512`.
 If the value of [`<.tunnel_encryption_algorithms`](#<.tunnel_encryption_algorithms) attribute is one of `AES_GCM_128`, `AES_GCM_256` or `AES_GCM_512` this attribute is **NULL**.
 - `tunnel_dpd` (Number) Value in seconds of Dead Probe Detection interval.
+Value defaults to `60`.
 Value must be between 3 and 60.
-Value defaults to `60`.
 - `tunnel_encryption_algorithms` (String) Encryption algorithms to use in IPSec tunnel establishment.
 Value must be one of : `AES_128`, `AES_256`, `AES_GCM_128`, `AES_GCM_192`, `AES_GCM_256`.
 - `tunnel_pfs` (Boolean) PFS (Perfect Forward Secrecy) capacity enabled or disabled.
 It's generates unique private keys for each secure session.
 Value defaults to `true`.
 - `tunnel_sa_lifetime` (Number) Security association lifetime in seconds.
 It is number of seconds before the IPsec tunnel needs to reestablish.
+Value defaults to `3600`.
 Value must be between 900 and 31536000.
-Value defaults to `3600`.

 ## Import